 DO NOT send confidential information such as account numbers, passwords, or PINs by email

-DO NOT share your IDs or passwords with anyone
+DO NOT share your IDs or passwords, Social Security number with anyone via phone call and/or email.

 CALL the financial institution or business directly to confirm requests for updating or verifying personal or account information